microsoft/synthetic-data-showcase/README.md

 Multi-valued attributes (e.g., interests) are represented as multiple columns of binary variables (integer values of `0` and `1`) indicating the different values of that attribute (e.g., food, sports, politics).

+The `use_columns` parameter may be used to specify which data columns at `sensitive_microdata_path` should be included in the output.
+An empty list `[]` indicates that all columns should be used.

+Similarly, `record_limit` may be used to limit data synthesis to the specified number of records, taken from the start of the sensitive data.
+A value of `-1` indicates that all sensitive records should be modelled and synthesized.

 ### Negative value interpretation

 The pipeline distinguishes 'positive' attribute values that indidicate the presence of specific sensitive data from 'negative' attribute values that indicate the absence of such data.
 By default, the integer zero (`0`) and the empty string (`""`) and not taken into account when creating and counting attribute combinations.
 Any columns where zero values are of interest (and thus sensitive) should be listed in `sensitive_zeros`.
 This pipeline treats such `sensitive_zeros` in the same way as positive values.